 In 2005, Mauricio and his family relocated to Sydney, where they launched MG surfboards.
 He’s shaped, lived, and surfed on and around the Northern Beaches, and Australia, ever since.

 During his career Mauricio has shaped for the world’s best surfers, including Mick Fanning, Andy Irons, Johnny Boy Gomes, Buttons, Larry Bertlemann, T.J.
-Barron, Makua Rothman, Dustin Barca, Kyle Ramey, Mason Ho, and Clay Marzo Samantha Cornish, among others.
+Barron, Makua Rothman, Dustin Barca, Kyle Ramey, Mason Ho, Clay Marzo, Samantha Cornish, 7 time World Champion Layne Beachley, the new school Brazilian surfers from the likes of Heitor Alves to Felipe Toledo amongst the Ozzie’s like Cooper Chapman and many others.

 Mauricio Gil is one of those rare shapers who is as gifted in the craft of surfboard making as he is obsessed with design.
 Mauricio seamlessly translates the surfboards that he makes for the world’s best surfers into designs that work for the rest of us.
 He’s a passionate surfer, and this passion, combined with an obsession for creating state-of-the-art surfboards means that Mauricio Gil, of MG surfboards, shapes some of the best boards in the industry.